 GeoParquet Input Processing

-GeoParquet Input Processing represents the foundational ingestion layer for modern automated vector tile generation.
+GeoParquet Input Processing is the foundational ingestion layer for modern automated vector tile generation.
 As mapping platforms transition away from legacy Shapefiles and verbose GeoJSON, the columnar efficiency of Apache Parquet combined with standardized spatial metadata has become the industry baseline for high-throughput cartographic pipelines.
 This phase handles schema validation, coordinate reference system (CRS) enforcement, geometry sanitization, and attribute pruning before data reaches the tile encoder.
 When implemented correctly, it eliminates downstream bottlenecks, reduces memory overhead, and guarantees deterministic output across distributed build environments.

 For engineering teams operating within Automated Generation Pipelines with Tippecanoe, establishing a robust ingestion routine is non-negotiable.
-Raw spatial datasets rarely arrive in a tile-ready state.
-They contain mixed geometries, inconsistent typing, null spatial references, and unoptimized attribute payloads.
+Raw spatial datasets rarely arrive in a tile-ready state — they contain mixed geometries, inconsistent typing, null spatial references, and unoptimized attribute payloads.
 GeoParquet Input Processing transforms these raw inputs into a predictable, partitioned, and spatially indexed format that downstream tile builders can consume without runtime failures or silent data degradation.

 Prerequisites & Environment Setup